annemarie293/sarahs-bakery/README.md

   - **Bugs found during testing**

     1. The card deck was not responsive on tablet sizes.
-Cards showed single stacked on miobile devices, but then showed as 4 cards in each row for both mobile and larger screens.
+Cards showed single stacked on mobile devices, but then showed as 4 cards in each row for both mobile and larger screens.
        - **_Fix:_** Bootstrap "card" class was added directly to each column.
 This seemed to prevent the responsive grid from working properly.
 The "card" class was removed from the columns, and instead added to a new div nested in each column.
        - **_Result:_** The card grid is now showing fully responsive on all screen sizes as intended.

-    2. When the card div was added to the column as in above fix, the cards were no longer the same height and were resposive to their content
+    2. When the card div was added to the column as in above fix, the cards were no longer the same height and were responsive to their content
        - **_Fix:_** The Bootstrap "h-100" class was added to each card to keep them all uniform height.
        - **_Result:_** Each card is now showing the same height, regardless of the amount of text contained inside.